GreyKeenan/dukesup/index.md

 > by Samuel Grey Keenan and Samuel Olaf Keenan

-"Dukes Up!" is a 2-player card game.
+"Dukes Up!" is a 2-player card game played with a standard deck of cards.
-All you need is a standard deck of cards and a bit of table space.
-It's a great option for those familiar with rummy-style games who want to mix it up.
+It has rummy-style elements that might be familiar, but with its own twist.
+Once you get the hang of it,
-A single game of "Dukes Up!" takes around 15-20 minutes.
+a single game of "Dukes Up!" takes around 15 minutes.

-> We are working on a video tutorial and visual aids.
+> A video tutorial and other visual aids are in the works!
-The current images are temporary placeholders.

 <br>